zahur76/MilestoneProject_2/README.md

 ## TESTING

 This section provides details of testing performed during development.
-Testing was carried out at different stages of development as indicated below:
+The following table highlights the different stages when testing were carried out:

 | Test                | Stage Performed                                  | Tool used                                     |
 |---------------------|:-------------------------------------------------|:----------------------------------------------|